EmadAbdelhamidNJIT/IS601Ass1/GitDefinitions.md

 ## Fork

 ## Branch
+Branches are an important part of working with Git.
+Any commits you make will be made on the branch you’re currently “checked out”

+$ git branch [branch-name]

+Creates a new branch

+$ git checkout [branch-name]

+Switches to the specified branch and updates the working directory

+$ git branch -d [branch-name]

+Deletes the specified branch

 ## Commit - a git command that allows you to change a file or set of files; It is like a snapshot of your project.